orlagh-sweeney/breakfast-survey/README.md

 - [Tabulate](https://pypi.org/project/tabulate/): this was used to display data in tables.
 - [Pandas](https://pypi.org/project/pandas/): this was used to analyse survey data.
 - [Numpy](https://pypi.org/project/numpy/): this was used to analyse survey data.
-- [Gspread](https://docs.gspread.org/en/v5.7.0/): this is the API for the google which stores the survey data.
+- [Gspread](https://docs.gspread.org/en/v5.7.0/): this is the API for the Google Sheets which stores the survey data.
 - [Gitpod](https://www.gitpod.io/): this was used to write, commit and to push the code to GitHub.
 - [GitHub](https://github.com/): this was used to store the project and for version control.
 - [Heroku](https://dashboard.heroku.com/login): this was used to host and deploy the finished project.